rileysmindcom/Assignments-CISC-191/Assignment 10-11.1.md

 # Assignment: 10-11.1 GUI
 ## My Lab Objective

-The lab objective is to design a simple Java GUI application using JFrame, JTextField, and ActionListener that allows the user to input their hourly wage and number of hours worked per week, and then calculates and displays their yearly salary.
-The program takes two user inputs through text fields, performs the calculation when a button is clicked, and displays the result in a label on the interface.
-The purpose of this assignment is to demonstrate how user interaction and event handling (using ActionListener) work in a GUI environment.
+The lab objective is to create an application in Java using ActionListener, JTextField, and JFrame.
+That allows the user to enter their hourly rate and weekly hours worked before calculating with the results of annual salary.
+When two user inputs are entered into text fields.
+The Programs calculates the results by the click of a button.
+The purpose of this program is to understand how ActionListener, and user interaction works to calculating someone's Wage and Hours per week to calculate the Salary.

 ## This is my Assignment 10-11.1 Code